PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 09:49:49
+Last updated: 2024-04-09 09:51:03
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin